Frequently asked questions

 Will I be able to work in a spa or salon after my training?

-We provide quality, insurable courses at Vitality Holistic Massage and Beauty Training but it is the student’s responsibility to ensure that the course they are studying will be recognized by their current employer or future/prospective employer or future training provider so they may need to look at an NVQ, VTCT or ITEC course.
+We provide quality, insurable courses at AuroraStar Holistic Therapies & Training but it is the student’s responsibility to ensure that the course they are studying will be recognized by their current employer or future/prospective employer or future training provider so they may need to look at an NVQ, VTCT or ITEC course.

 What “Level” are AuroraStar Courses?

-AuroraStar courses are not “level graded” unlike national qualifications such as VTCT, ITEC, C and G etc. but the accreditation process does mean that all our courses have been meticulously checked and verified for content and meet the high criteria standards set by AHTT, VHMBT, the APTL and IPTI.
+AuroraStar courses are not “level graded” unlike national qualifications such as VTCT, ITEC, C and G etc. but the accreditation process does mean that all our courses have been meticulously checked and verified for content and meet the high criteria standards set by AHTT, VHMBT, and the APTL.

 What about working abroad?

 Each county has its rules regarding qualifications, and our courses are designed for those wishing to work as self-employed therapist.
 Those wishing to work in Spa’s, Salons and in many cases, abroad, may need to look at college courses.
-Even then, some countries will not recognise UK qualifications and students may need to re-train to comply with the country’s regulations.
-IPTI offer insurance for therapist working abroad for short periods of time but it is for days rather than months, so this is something the student must look into herself before making a decision as to whether a Vitality qualification is suitable for their future needs.
+Even then, some countries will not recognise UK qualifications and students may need to re-train to comply with the country’s regulations, so this is something the student must look into for themselves before making a decision as to whether an AuroraStar Holistic Therapies & Training qualification is suitable for their future needs.

 Will I be able to set up my own business after my training?

 For sole traders and therapist who wish to have their own Holistic Therapy Business, our courses are perfect.
-Our 2 day course in Swedish Massage, and our 3 days courses in Reflexology and Aromatherapy have been written with The National Occupational Standard as approved by Skills for Health* in mind and are also accredited by VHMBT, AHTT, endorsed by the APTL and Validated by IPTI.
+Our 2 day course in Swedish Massage, and our 3 days courses in Reflexology and Aromatherapy have been written with The National Occupational Standard as approved by Skills for Health* in mind and are also accredited and validated by AHTT and VHMBT, and endorsed by the APTL.

 Will I be able to get insurance?

-All our courses are Validated by IPTI who are happy to offer membership and insurance for all courses taught by ourselves.
-If a student already has insurance cover in place it is their responsibility to check that their insurers will offer cover for the modality for which they are receiving training BEFORE undertaking any Vitality Holistic Massage and Beauty Training Courses.
-Vitality Holistic Massage and Beauty Training does not accept responsibility, nor will a refund be given, in the event of an employer, training provider or insurance company NOT accepting a Vitality Holistic Massage and Beauty Training qualification.
+All our courses are insurable by Wellbeing Insurance who are happy to offer insurance for all courses taught by ourselves.
+If a student already has insurance cover in place it is their responsibility to check that their insurers will offer cover for the modality for which they are receiving training BEFORE undertaking any AuroraStar Holistic Therapies & Training Courses.
+AuroraStar Holistic Therapies & Training does not accept responsibility, nor will a refund be given, in the event of an employer, training provider or insurance company NOT accepting an AuroraStar Holistic Therapies & Training qualification.
+Wellbeing insurance also offer a “student discount” for our students who do not currently have insurance in place and need to do case studies – as of 2021 this is £34.60, but please check with Wellbeing.

 If you already have insurance in place, please check that your chosen insurance company will insure your training course